Instead, speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ. — Ephesians 4:15

 * * *

 Sisters, never has there been a better message for us, right?
 We are strong!
 Strong enough to use our voices for good and be healthy, passionate, and loving as we were created to be!
-Come share your thoughts about embracing that strength on our blog.
+Come share your thoughts about embracing that strength.
 We want to hear from you! ~ Laurie McClure, Faith.Full